Tokenizer.Estate Blog

 What breaks when the two drift

 The most common drift scenario is a secondary transfer that clears on-chain before the registrar updates the share register.
 For one or two days, the on-chain holder is entitled to distribution and the registered shareholder is the seller of record.
 If a distribution snapshot lands in that window, the wrong wallet receives funds.
 The fix is a forced freeze, a manual recovery, and an apology to two holders.
-Cap-table tooling that ties transfer authorization to register update (single-instruction, two-ledger) is the only way to keep the gap closed at scale, and most fund administrators have not repriced their service fees to reflect that work.
+Cap-table tooling that ties transfer authorization to register update, so that one instruction moves both ledgers, is the only way to keep the gap closed at scale.
+Most fund administrators have not yet repriced their service fees to reflect that work.

 Corporate Actions and Capital-Event Governance